zoltan-nz/hello-angular/README.md

 - Check `package.json` file.
 Remove almost everything which is `karma` and `jasmine` related.
 You can remove the `@briebug/jest-schematic` also.
 - If you need `protractor`, you can keep the `jasmine-spec-reporter` package.
 - Run `yarn format`.

+Known issue: projects are not supported out of the box, they need a manual adjustment.

 ## Reading